laboon/CS1530/deliverables/deliverable4.md

 ## Format

-For the first sprint, you will turn in:
+For this sprint, you will turn in:

 1. A cover page, in the format described below
 1. An approximately one or two page description of what was accomplished this sprint.
 This should include __at least__ the following details, but you may provide more: